Arizona White Mountains Lakes

 Big Lake.
 Considered large for a White Mountains lake, it is one of the more popular lakes with a water-surface of 532 acres when full.
 Trout is the name of the game here.
 You'll find a store with boat rentals.
 Four campgrounds ring the lake featuring both tent camping and RV camping.
 Big Lake is located in the Apache-Sitgreaves National Forests about 26 miles southwest of Eagar AZ.
 Read more information about Big Lake.

 Crescent Lake.
-Located only about two miles north of Big Lake, Crescent Lake sets at an elevation of about 9,000 feet.
+Located only about two miles north of Big Lake, Crescent Lake sits at an elevation of about 9,000 feet.
 It is surrounded by lush forests and rolling meadows.
 Fly fishing is great with calm wind.
 Boat fishing is ideal and trout is the target.
 A concession store is on-site and offers boat rentals only during the season.
 Boats are limited to 10 HP.
 Camping is prohibited but is available at Big Lake.
 More detail about Crescent Lake.

 Fool Hollow Lake.
 The perfect lake for kids that love to fish.
 There are some Rainbow Trout, but most species will be Largemouth Bass and Crappie.
 The lake is just two miles from Show Low, Arizona.
 Fool Hollow has 150 acres of surface water.
 Gas-driven boat motors are limited to 10 HP.
 Its campground includes 31 tent camping sites and 92 RV sites with water and electrical hook up.
 The lake is operated by county parks.
 More information on Fool Hollow Lake.

 Hawley Lake.
 This is very scenic lake located on the Fort Apache Reservation Its 260 acres of water-surface is back-dropped with high mountain peaks and thick forest.
 Elevation is about 8,200 feet and surprisingly is open all year in spite of cold winter snow.
-Expect great trout fishing including ice fishing inthe winter.
+Expect great trout fishing including ice fishing in the winter.
 It has rental cabins and a campground.
 Located about 30 miles east of Show Low AZ, it operates strictly under Tribal regulations.
 Read more about Hawley Lake.

 Luna Lake.
 Luna Lake is located just 3 miles from Alpine, Arizona and is the eastern-most lake in the White Mountains.
 Primary fish species are Rainbow and Cutthroat Trout.
-In fact the state record for cutthroat was caught a Luna Lake.
+In fact the state record for cutthroat was caught at Luna Lake.
 Gas boat motors are limited to 10 HP.
 The Campground is beautiful and includes 40 camping sites.
 There is a small store near the dam that sells bait and snacks and offers boat rentals.
 Read more information about Luna Lake.

 Lyman Lake.
 Lyman is the largest lake in the White Mountains area with over 1,500 acres of water-surface.
 That means power boating without any motor restrictions.
 The west-end of Lyman Lake is a "no-wake" area which provides added safety to swimmers.
 Its campground accommodates tent camping and RV sites.
 It also rents cabins and yurts.
 Lyman Lake sets at the lowest elevation in the White Mountains at 6,000 feet, making it an all-year lake although winters can become quite cold.
 More about Lyman Lake.